With, for and from children

 Emma Rosa Simon

 For me, a cabinet of wonder is actually indescribable, something very personal, something of great importance, a very special feeling.
 As a child I always wanted everything!
 Now I still do, although I should know better because it’s never been good for me.
 It started with chocolate cake (stomach ache) and with soccer it was similar (total exhaustion and terrible headache).
 My part in this project is actually not having a real job and not being able to do anything right.
-But I have an opinion to everything and almost always think I know better.
+But I have an opinion about everything and almost always think I know better.
 That’s just how it is as a producer.

 Cornelia Friederike Müller aka CFM: For me, a cabinet of wonder is a space in which wonderful things can be seen and experienced.
 I composed the ‘Cabinets of Wonder’ music and together with the children found sounds and noises that can be heard in the cabinet.
 As a child I always wanted to be able to beam myself from place to place.